octopushugger/GifSync/README.md

 And of course credit to the creators of Pillow, TkDnD, TkinterDnD, Tkinter, Python, and WinPython.

-# Brain Dead Easy Installation for Windows:
+# Easy Installation for Windows:

 -Go to releases and download GifSync1.0.7z or GifSync1.0.zip: https://github.com/octopushugger/GifSync/releases